 meadows.
 Several times along the way

-their body weight in fat each
+of their body weight in fat before

-time and move on.
+they move on.

 How long it takes

 how long it takes to gain that much fat.

 That depends on how many flowers there are,